 Sleep loss affects more people than you might think.
 The recent Shaklee U.S. Health and Wellness Study reveals that stress, lack of sleep, and low energy are taking their toll on the health and wellness of the millennial generation, the largest adult population segment in the U.S. According to the study, nearly 2 of 3 (60%) millennials have trouble falling asleep at night and half (51%) wake up several times throughout the night.
 For 25% of respondents, it takes 30 minutes or more to fall asleep, and 83% of respondents have tried tactics to improve sleep.

-Sometimes we lose sleep and don’t know why.
-If we find it hard to sleep at night, we can commonly label it as insomnia or sleep deprivation.
+Sometimes it’s hard to know why we’re losing sleep.
+We can commonly label it as insomnia or sleep deprivation.
 But the truth is these two conditions are different!
-Here’s how they differ along with a few ways you can regain some of those precious Zzz’s.
+So, let’s talk about how they differ along with a few ways you can regain some of those precious Zzz’s.